Ellen Albertini Dow: Secondary education

 Dow earned a B.A. and M.A. in theatre from Cornell University, where she became a member of Kappa Delta sorority, graduating in 1935.
 Dow studied acting with Michael Shurtleff and Uta Hagen, and worked with mimes Marcel Marceau and Jacques Lecoq in NYC.

 Career

 Educator

 When Dow moved to Los Angeles with her husband, she taught drama at Los Angeles City College.
 She and her husband later taught at Los Angeles Pierce College.

 Acting

-She founded the Albertini Mime Players and was its producer for 19 years.
+Albertini Dow did not start acting on screen until the 1980s, when she was in her seventies.
+Her television work includes appearances in such television series as Star Trek: The Next Generation, The Golden Girls, The Wonder Years, Family Matters, Newhart, Designing Women, Just Shoot Me, ER, Will & Grace, Seinfeld, Ned's Declassified, Hannah Montana, Scrubs, Sister, Sister, According to Jim, Six Feet Under, Wings, The Nanny and My Name Is Earl.

-Her television work includes appearances in such television series as Star Trek: The Next Generation, The Golden Girls, Newhart, Designing Women, Just Shoot Me, Will & Grace, Seinfeld, Ned's Declassified, Hannah Montana, Scrubs, Sister, Sister, According to Jim, Six Feet Under, Wings, The Nanny and My Name Is Earl.
+Her film appearances include Tough Guys, My Blue Heaven, Sister Act, Sister Act 2: Back in the Habit, Radioland Murders, The Wedding Singer, 54, Patch Adams, Road Trip and Wedding Crashers.

 Personal life and death

 Dow married Eugene Dow Jr. on June 27, 1951.
-She described herself as an avid hat collector.
 Eugene died on October 11, 2004.
 They had no children.

 Dow died on May 4, 2015, at the age of 101 due to pneumonia.

 Dow was a practicing Roman Catholic and a lifelong Democrat.